 The Adirondack Blue is a hybrid developed by Cornell University in 2003.
 It’s on the sweet side and dry-fleshed, similar to a russet baking potato.
 The skin is thick enough to hold up to oven baking and this is a fantastic candidate for ‘twice baked’ potatoes.
 TJ and Alex are big fans of this delectable little do-ahead side dish.

 We had a CSA distribution yesterday, which means I’m in the barn until around 6:15 or 6:30pm.
 The last thing I want to do after I come home from the barn is cook a big meal.
 HOWEVER, a farmgirl’s gotta eat.
-So while I showered, I boiled a few Adirondack Blue potatoes in salted water until tender (a knife inserted into the potato comes out easily).
+I boiled a few Adirondack Blue potatoes in salted water until tender.
+A knife inserted into the potato comes out easily.
 Once tender, I drained the potatoes and cut them in quarters.

 The quartered potatoes found a new home in a small Corningware French White baking dish and I pressed them gently with a fork to mash them up a bit.
 A dousing of olive oil and a minced clove of garlic followed, and then a generous crumbling of goat cheese was sprinkled over the salted and peppered potatoes.
 Into the oven (450°) or broiler or (my personal choice for quick single-gal servings) the toaster oven it went for about 5 -10 minutes (depends on your choice of appliance).
 I drizzled the finished dish with a tad more olive oil and garnished it with chopped parsley.

 The appearance and flavor of this side dish belie it’s simple preparations.
 I do hope you’ll try it, either in individual serving dishes or in one big shallow gratin dish.
-And if you’re really hungry and just as lazy, top this beautiful mass of starchy tangy-cheesy goodness with an over-easy fried egg.
+If you’re really hungry and just as lazy.
+Top this beautiful mass of starchy tangy-cheesy goodness with an over-easy fried egg.

 Can you ever really go wrong with blue potatoes?